A Matter of Oaths

 My science fiction novel, A Matter of Oaths, was published in the UK by Methuen in 1988, and in the USA by Warner Questar in 1990.
 It has been out of print for oh these many years but is now available as a pdf file or in two formats (epub and mobi) suitable for e-readers.

 If you enjoy the book please send your friends along to get their own copy.
 If you enjoyed the story and wish to do so, you can also make a donation via PayPal (no account required).

 I make no claim to be a visual artist; I prefer to make my pictures with words.
 However, books — at least the printed kind — need covers to give a potential reader some clues about what lies inside.

-The US edition had a cover illustration by Martin Andrews.
-(Click on the right for a larger view).
+The US edition had a cover illustration by Martin Andrews (bottom right).
 I saw it for the first time when I received my author's copies and was distinctly underwhelmed.
-Not only was the man on the cover white (with a grotesque case of five-o'clock shadow), but the woman was either some passing stranger introduced solely for decorative purposes or a very misleading representation of the primary female character.
+Not only was the man on the cover white (with a grotesque case of five-o'clock shadow) but the woman was either some passing stranger introduced for decorative purposes or a very misleading representation of the primary female character.

-The cover that you get within the online version is neither of these, but a much simpler one that I've put together myself, based on an original drawing by Evelyn Thomas.
+The cover that you get with the online version is neither of these, but a much simpler one that I've put together myself, based on an original drawing by Evelyn Thomas.
 It may not tell you much about the content of the book, but it doesn't tell you any lies either.